keboola/developers-docs/integrate/variables/index.md

 - Values provided in job parameters (a component job or an orchestration job) override the stored values.
 - Values provided in an orchestration job override the stored values in tasks `actionParameters`.
-- `variableValuesData` and `variableValuesId` can't be used together, so neither takes precedence.
+- `variableValuesData` and `variableValuesId` can't be used together, so neither of them takes precedence.
 - If no values are provided anywhere, the default values are used.
 If no default values are present, an error is raised.
 - A reference to stored values can't be mixed with providing the values inline.